gabssanto/TechTalks/AI_Pair_Programming.md

 As AI continues to advance, leveraging its power to enhance developers' productivity will become a competitive advantage.
 The ability to effectively utilize AI tools will differentiate developers in the future, enabling them to deliver more value to their organizations.
 Similar to the significance of knowing how to search proficiently on Google today, AI expertise will be a skill that significantly impacts day-to-day work.
 Mastering AI applications will empower developers to excel and stand out in their roles.

+By embracing AI pair programming and leveraging the capabilities of AI models like Chat GPT, developers can improve their efficiency, productivity, and learning experience.
+The collaboration between human developers and AI opens up exciting possibilities for the future of software development.